cobaltwebtech/cobalt-prod-site/src/content/services/2-protect-your-site-from-threats.md

 ---
 title: "Protect Your Site from Threats"
-subHeading: "Stop bad actors before they cause your website damage."
+subHeading: "Stop bad actors before they can cause damage to your website."
 main:
   id: 2
   description1: |
     The web today is full of malicious users and many of them are not even human.
 Are your web applications and sites protected and secure from outside attacks and abuse?
   description2: |
-    Your website and apps require always-on 24/7 protection and we provide that in any of our hosted solutions.
+    Your website and apps require always-on 24/7 protection and we provide that in all of our hosted solutions.
   imgMain: "@/images/services/service-hacker-graphic.avif"
   imgAlt: "Hacker working on computer"
 tabs: